pbplop29/Lowes3/Readme.md

 > 2. Frontend using REACT

 ```
+✅✅✅ Last stable : Submitting the create survey form on react page, adds the survey and respective questions to their tables in the database through the REST API with proper mapping

 Created Pages and Routes:✅
 Routing ✅
 Home Page ✅
 Create Survey Page -- Generates Json for Survey ✅

 Routes Created but Content Remaining:❓
 About Page ❓